Unifi Mobile

-Unifi Mobile (stylized as unifi MOBILE) is a Malaysian internet service provider and the country's sixth mobile network operator.
-Originally known as Packet One Networks (P1), the company was founded on 11 February 2002 and is currently a subsidiary of the national telephone company, Telekom Malaysia Berhad.
+Unifi Mobile is a Malaysian internet service provider and the country's sixth mobile network operator.
+Originally known as POne Networks (P1), the company was founded on 11 February 2002 and is a subsidiary of the national telephone company, Telekom Malaysia Berhad.

 Overview

-Unifi Mobile operates 4G WiMAX, 4G LTE, and 4G LTE-A networks, and provide domestic roaming with Maxis with 4G and 2G EDGE networks.
+Unifi Mobile operates 4G WiMAX, 4G LTE, and 4G LTE-A networks and provides domestic roaming with 4G Maxis and 2G EDGE networks.

-In March 2007, P1 was one of four companies awarded 2.3 GHz spectrum licenses by the Malaysian government to deploy 4G WiMAX services throughout Malaysia.
+In March 2007, P1 was one of four companies awarded 2.3 GHz spectrum licences by the Malaysian government to deploy 4G WiMAX services throughout Malaysia.
 In August 2008, it became the first company to launch commercial WiMAX services in Malaysia.

-In March 2014, Telekom Malaysia (TM) bought a 57% stake in P1 for RM 350 million and plans to invest RM 1 billion over the next four years.
+In March 2014, Telekom Malaysia (TM) bought a 57% stake in P1 for RM350 million and planned to invest RM1 billion over the next four years.

 In April 2016, the company was officially rebranded as Webe Digital Sdn.
-Bhd..
+Bhd.
 May 2017 saw the announcement of the company's latest CEO, Moharmustaqeem Mohammed, replacing Azizi A. Hady.

-In January 2018, TM relaunched its mobile service under the Unifi Mobile brand.
+In January 2018, TM relaunched its mobile service under the brand Unifi Mobile.
 Unifi Mobile is a prepaid and postpaid plan operating on an annual contract.
 The Unifi Mobile LTE network consists of 850 MHz FDD-LTE (Band 5), 2300 MHz TD-LTE (Band 40), and TD-LTE 2600 MHz (Band 38).
-Unifi Mobile utilizes its MgO 850 MHz LTE band 5 spectrum (reformed from CDMA 850 MHz), and Celcom provides domestic roaming on 4G and 2G until June 2023.
+Unifi Mobile utilizes its MgO 850 MHz LTE band 5 spectrum (reformed from CDMA 850 MHz), and Celcom provided domestic roaming on 4G and 2G until June 2023.

-On 1 October 2022, Jasmine Lee Sze Inn, 52, was appointed the new Executive Vice President of Mobile at Telekom Malaysia Bhd, and CEO of Webe, the mobile division of TM.
+On 1 October 2022, Jasmine Lee Sze Inn was appointed the new Executive Vice President of Mobile at Telekom Malaysia Bhd and CEO of Webe, the mobile division of TM.

-On 14 December 2022, Telekom Malaysia Bhd announced the reorganization and renaming of Webe Digital Sdn Bhd to TM Technology Services Sdn Bhd, which later took place on 1 March 2023.
+On 14 December 2022, Telekom Malaysia Bhd announced the reorganisation and renaming of Webe Digital Sdn Bhd to TM Technology Services Sdn Bhd, which later took place on 1 March 2023.